Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Escaping set of functions in

 \begin{lmm}[Escape to the right] If $f\in\mathcal{N}_d$, then $f^n(z)\to\infty$ if and only if $\Re f^n(z)\to+\infty$. \end{lmm} \begin{proof}

 \end{proof}

-Now, we introduce certain domains that help to describe combinatorics of the escaping points and play similar role as the tracts in the study of transcendental entire functions of bounded type (in fact they are tracts of $f^2$).
+Now, we introduce certain domains that help to describe the combinatorics of the escaping points and play a similar role as the tracts in the study of transcendental entire functions of bounded type (in fact they are the tracts of $f^2$).
 By a slight abuse of terminology we also call them tracts.

 \begin{lmm}[Definition and properties of tracts] Let $f\in\mathcal{N}_d$, and let $r\in\mathbb{R}$ be such that the right half-plane $\mathbb{H}_r=\{z\in\mathbb{C}:\Re z>r\}$ does not contain any singular value of $f$.
 Then the preimage of $\mathbb{H}_r$ under $f$ has countably many path-connected components (called \emph{tracts}) having $\infty$ as a boundary point, so that for every tract $T$ the restriction of $f$ on $T$ is a conformal isomorphism.